tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"introduce":"Public Image - Windows Server 2016 in Data Center Edition - is online",
-		"name":"Public Image of WinServer2016 is online",
+		"name":"Public Image of WinServer2016 Is Online",
 		"description":"\"Windows Server 2016 data center version-Chinese version of the 64-bit\" official image has been launched in cn-east-2, cn-east-1, cn-south-1: and cn-north-1.",
 		"id":149
 	},
 	{
-		"introduce":"All regions gradually launch KMS service activated by genuine Windows Server", "name":"WinServer KMS service is online",
+		"introduce":"All regions gradually launch KMS service activated by genuine Windows Server", "name":"WinServer KMS Service Is Online",
 		"description":"Windows Server operating system supports KMS (Key Management Service) activation, Windows Server Virtual Machines legitimate activation is no longer dependent on public network, and it can still be activated when without associating EIP.", "id":150
 	},